somphene/somphene.github.io/teaching/index.md

 ---
 layout: page
+title: T & O
-title: Teaching & Outreach
+subtitle: Teaching & Outreach
-subtitle:
 use-site-title: false

 ---
-# Teaching & Outreach

 ### It requires no effort to see something new, the difficulty in learning lies in unlearning the biases that block our vision.